sd18fall/ThePerfectDate/docs/aboutus.md

 **We are three college students, 2 from Olin College of Engineering and 1 from Babson College that are working together on a final class project!
 If you had to describe us in two words it would be weird and cute (just like our game).
 We had a blast working, eating, and struggling together.**

-### Thank you for visiting our website and we hope you enjoy the game!
+### Thank you for visiting our website, and we hope you enjoy the game!

 &nbsp;